vikakleyko/kanban-board/README.md

 # Danban-board
-Kanban board built with Angular
+Kanban board application built with Angular

 # Description
 A Kanban board is a tool for workflow visualization and one of the key components of the Kanban method.
 Use this tool to create,